tkrumpol/bp_rental_data_report_2022/readme.md

 # 2022 Rental Data Report | Top 100 Markets -- Analysis
 Downloadable [file](https://www.biggerpockets.com/files/user/leahd42/file/webinar-bonus-2022-rental-data) from Bigger Pockets website.

+Working to create a notebook so users can enter and view information from any city they are interested in on the list.
+Currently created a class RentalData which will filter and plot the information from each sheet below on a single plot.
+Next update should be a notebook for better interaction.

 ## Data from January 2017 - February 2022
 Excel sheets with data for the top 100 markets in the US.
 A checkmark indicates I have reformatted that sheet.
 See below for more details on what has been done for each sheet.
   - [x] Median Rent & Number of Listing